KeyboardKit/KeyboardKit/Readmes/Actions.md

 Using an action handler instead of triggering actions directly gives you a very flexible way of handling actions, where you can change the behavior or an entire keyboard in one single place.

 `KeyboardInputViewController` will automatically create a `StandardKeyboardActionHandler` when the extension is started.
-You can either use this handler as is or replace it with a custom one.
+You can use this handler as is or replace it with a custom action handler.

+You can subclass the `StandardKeyboardActionHandler` and replace the parts you want or create an entirely custom action handler.

 Note that keyboard actions that haven't got a standard behavior require you to create and inject a custom action handler.